288: No Such Thing As An Elephant In The Airport

 And so Arnold knew this, and he tried to sort of sneakily pay.
 And Andre lifted him up off his chair and put him on top of a cupboard.

 That's brilliant.
-Well, bizarrely, and it's weird seeing Arnold Schwarzenegger say this word.
+Well, it bizarrely, and it's weird seeing Arnold Schwarzenegger say this word.

-It's an arm moi.
-So he says, and Andre just lifted me up and he put me onto the arm armoire.
+It's an armoire.
+So he says, and Andre just lifted me up and he put me onto the armoire.

 Wow.
-I never thought I'd see Arnold Schwarzenegger use the word armoire.
+I would have thought I'd see Arnold Schwarzenegger use the word armoire.

 He was meant to play Physic.
-He was meant to play the role in Princess Brown.
+He was meant to play the role in Princess Bride.

 Yeah.
 He was the original casting choice.

 He couldn't do it.
-It was such a different film.
+He was such a different film.

 Yeah.
 Yeah.